-Projects under savanna fire management methods can earn Australian carbon credit units (ACCUs) by reintroducing controlled fire burning during the early dry season to reduce the frequency and severity of fires in the late dry season.
+Projects under savanna fire management methods can earn Australian carbon credit units (ACCUs) by reintroducing controlled fire burning during the early dry season.
+This reduces the frequency and severity of fires in the late dry season.

 When to use this method